-Here is a look at the different loans available and their down payment options and requirements:
+Here is a look at the down payment options for each type of mortgage:

 You can get a mortgage through a lender that approves loans based on Fannie Mae and Freddie Mac rules – which is most lenders – with as little as 3 percent down.
 You must have a credit score of at least 620 and offer complete documentation of your funds, job, assets and credit history.
 By getting a conventional loan, you can avoid the higher-priced FHA loan mortgage insurance which continues the entire length of the loan.
-With conventional loans, the mortgage insurance stops after accumulating 20 percent equity, Hoogendyk says.
+With a conventional mortgage, the mortgage insurance premiums stop once the borrower has accumulated 20 percent equity.

 Three percent down payment conventional loans are out there.
-A new change to these loans that just came out last year was that your down payment can be a 100 percent gift from a blood relative or a community type program.
-Before, it had to be the borrowers’ money, she says.
+The down payment can be a gift from a relative or a community mortgage program.

-With any mortgage, including a conventional loan, you will run into other expenses that add up to the price of buying a home.
-Hoogendyk says that the addition of closing costs, the appraisal, the credit report cost, first year of insurance, taxes and inspection will cost about 2 percent of the entire purchase price.
+With any mortgage, including a conventional loan, you will run into other expenses that add up to the price of buying a new home.
+The addition of closing costs, the appraisal, the credit report cost, the first year of insurance, taxes and inspection will cost about 2 percent of the entire purchase price.
 A conventional loan appraisal will run about $470 in her area, while an FHA appraisal which has a few more requirements, is $490.
 A home inspection which includes pest inspection can run from $350 to $450.

-For a FHA mortgage, you need a minimum of 3.5 percent.
-That money can be gifted, too, by a relative or through a down payment assistance program.
-An FHA mortgage is insured by the federal government, but not offered directly by the government.
-FHA-approved lenders, rather, offer loans based on FHA rules.
+The Federal Housing Administration (FHA) backs loans with a down payment amount of as little as 3.5 percent.
+For an FHA mortgage, that money can be gifted, too, by a relative or through a down payment assistance program.
+An FHA mortgage loan is insured by the federal government, but not offered directly by the government.
+Instead, FHA-approved lenders offer loans based on FHA rules.

 FHA mortgages have loan limits depending on where you live in the country.
-The limits have not changed since last year.
-And FHA loans require a one-time upfront mortgage insurance fee plus mortgage insurance throughout the length of the loan or until the borrower refinances.
+Additionally, FHA loans require a one-time upfront mortgage insurance fee plus mortgage insurance throughout the length of the loan or until the borrower refinances.
 The upfront fee can be financed into the loan.

 VA rules state that veterans do not pay certain closing costs such as escrow fees.

-These loans allow 100 percent financing with no down payment through the Rural Development United States department Agriculture.
+These loans allow 100 percent financing with no down payment through the Rural Development U.S. Department of Agriculture.
 The house you want to buy must be within an area designated in the program.
-That doesn’t necessarily mean it has to be out in the boondocks.
 Some of the eligible USDA loan houses are in subdivisions of big cities, too.

 The program is income-driven, meaning you can’t make more than 115 percent of the median income in your household.
-That means that even if grandmas I living with you, her income counts, too.
 This type of loan also allows for a gift down payment.